alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 A *mask* is a black-and-white graphic.
 When you overlay a mask on an image, anything under the black parts of the mask is completely hidden, and anything under the white parts is fully shown.
-For example, we can remove the globe by putting a black circle in the middle of a mask:
+For example, we can remove the globe by putting a black circle in the middle of a white mask:

 <figure style="width: 686px;">
 {% inline_svg "_images/2021/strokes_7_mask_globe.svg" %}
 </figure>

-Here's what the SVG looks like:
+Here's how this SVG works:

 ```
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">